 Being diagnosed with cancer can be one of the most difficult situations a person will have to face in their lifetime.
 All of our Survivors Supporting Survivors volunteers have had a cancer diagnosis.
 The volunteers have been carefully selected and trained to give support, practical information and reassurance when you need it most.
 You can speak to someone who really knows what you're going through.
 Learn more about this programme.

 This is just a sample of the range of services we offer.
-Our core services do not receive any Government funding, which is why we need people like you.
+The Irish Cancer Society is 94% funded by members of the public - which is why we need people like you more than ever!